clingen-data-model/clingen-marketing/README.md

 When deploying the site for the first time, a couple steps must be performed manually: the pw database in MariaDB must be initialized and the site's assets must be uploaded.
 In future this will be automated.

+To run the deployment script, the following command will suffice once your secrets file is properly configured:

+    ansible-playbook -i <target> site.yml

 ### Initialize DB

 The site is run from the pw database on localhost, with user pw and password pw.
 MariaDB is not reachable from other hosts.
 Copy a current sql dump to the deployment server and import it into the pw database to initialize it, eg: